Importance of Definitions for Safety Management System

 What Are Hazardous Sources

 Hazardous sources are otherwise harmless things in the environment from which the adverse flow of events start.
-Some examples are: birds, mountains, buildings, chemicals.
+Some examples are birds, mountains, buildings, and chemicals.
 Hazardous sources become hazards through some kind of interaction.
-It’s the different between:
+It’s the difference between: